rust-fuzz/cargo-fuzz/README.md

 $ cargo fuzz run --coverage <coverage data output file> <target>
 ```
 This compiles your project using the `-Zinstrument-coverage` Rust compiler flag and generates coverage data in the
 specified file.
-If you run the fuzzer multiple times you can specify different output file names.
+This file can be used to generate coverage reports and visualize code-coverage information.
-These raw-coverage-data files can be then merged and indexed using the fuzzer-instrumented program
+If you run the fuzzer multiple times, you can specify different coverage-output file names and subsequently merge them
-to generate coverage reports and visualize code-coverage information.
+into one data file.
 Read more in the [Unstable book](https://doc.rust-lang.org/beta/unstable-book/compiler-flags/source-based-code-coverage.html#installing-llvm-coverage-tools).

 ### Example